terrisgit/K-9ModernCppStarter/README.md

 # Purpose

-This is a modern multithreaded C++ program that parses JSON files.
+This is a modern opinionated multithreaded C++ program that parses JSON files.
 It is intended as a starting point for new projects.

 # Prerequisites